qhmu/qhmu.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2026-01-01

+Welcome Ziyi Sheng to join the team as a PhD student!

 ### 2025-10-08

 The Mu lab attended the 14th National Conference on Bioinformatics and Systems Biology.
 Quanhua presented our recent work on osteosarcoma on behalf of the lab.